 On January 16, 2005 the official Coat-of-Arms was unveiled in the Council Chambers of the Norfolk County Administration Building at 50 Colborne St. S. , Simcoe, Ontario .
 The unveiling took place at the annual Mayor’s Levee before a large public gathering of residents, Council and staff members.

-The Coat-of-Arms will be used on the County’s official seal, proclamations, certificates, awards, pins and invitations originating form the Office of the Mayor and Council.
+The Coat-of-Arms will be used on the County’s official seal, proclamations, certificates, awards and invitations originating form the Office of the Mayor and Council.
 A large scale version of the Coat-of-Arms can be seen in the Council Chambers during regular working hours.